 For more information about Radiology or your exam, see the following links:

 The Ultrasound Department at Cary Medical Center performs a wide range of ultrasound exams including Diagnostic, Vascular and Cardiac Imaging.
 Our Diagnostic exams include all abdominal, gynecologic, obstetric, breast and small parts imaging; our Vascular exams include venous Doppler studies of legs and arms and carotid artery exams and we also perform Adult Echocardiography exams of patients 18 years and older.
 Our equipment includes 2 state of the art Siemens Acuson Helx machines with capability to do Liver Elastography and 3D.
 The hours of operation are Mon-Fri.
 7am to 5pm with sonographers on standby call for evenings, weekends, and holidays.
-The contact person for information on ultrasound is Lead Sonographer Jeannne Clowes RDMS, RDCS, RVT at 498-1198.

 For more information, see the following links: